-UPDATE 2-Ryanair talk of late summer fare cuts chills sector
+UPDATE 3-Ryanair talk of late summer fare cuts chills sector

 * Says fares may fall up to 9 pct in July-Sept

-* Annual fare falls of 8 pct seen in winter
+* Annual fare falls of 8 pct expected in winter

 * Excess capacity seen in Spain, Italy, Portugal